Kizuna AI: Production

 Kizuna is an online virtual character completely constructed using software.
 As the identities of producers in the background are not revealed, video animators, producers, video editors, and players of games are unknown.
 Kizuna's YouTube channels are thought to be managed by an entire production crew, and the choice to remain anonymous comes from the wish to keep the concept of a virtual idol intact.
-Though this has caused speculation regarding the operation crew and technology.
+This has caused speculation regarding the operation crew and technology.
 Kizuna's videos are produced by Tokyo-based digital production company Activ8.

 All crew members known so far to be involved in Kizuna's design are already well known.
 These include En Morikura in character design, Tomitake in 3D modelling, and Tda in modelling supervision.
 Morikura is an artist well known for illustration.
 Tomitake has designed many 3D models, and works alongside Tda, an expert in the MikuMikuDance 3D modelling field.

 The identity of Kizuna AI's voice model had long been unknown; however, on 24 April 2020 it was announced on Twitter that voice actress Nozomi Kasuga provides her voice.